 The Australian outpost of what is now VMLY&R has a prestigious heritage, even if the business has also undergone a series of structural upheavals in recent years.
 Known until 2017 as George Patterson Y&R (or GPY&R), it was formed in 2005 from the acquisition by WPP of The Communications Group (TCG), previously one of Australia's two largest marketing communications groups.
 TCG's main advertising business, known locally as "Patts", was merged with the local arm of Y&R to form GPY&R. Until then, the George Patterson agency had been part of the Bates Worldwide network.
 Once regarded as indisputably Australia's finest agency, it suffered something of a downturn following its acquisition by WPP.
 Performance has stabilised more recently, and it remains one of Australasia's biggest and best agencies, with three offices in Australia and two in New Zealand.
 The New Zealand agency is especially good at punching above its weight: its 2016 "McWhopper" campaign for Burger King was one of the world's most awarded, collecting multiple prizes including two Cannes Lions Grand Prix.
-In 2018, WPP announced plans to merge the global Y&R network with its faster-growing VML business to form VMLY&R. Local Y&R chief Peter Bosilkovski becomes regional CEO of the merged business.
+In 2018, WPP announced plans to merge the global Y&R network with its faster-growing VML business to form VMLY&R. Local Y&R chief Peter Bosilkovski and VML Australia leader Aden Hepburn were named as co-CEOs of the merged business; but both abruptly quit the agency in 2019 within a few weeks of one another.
+Jon Bird relocated from VMLY&R in New York to become CEO in June 2019.
 Paul Nagy is CCO.
 VMLY&R ANZ retains a small collection of satellite units including promotional marketer IdeaWorks.
 The agency forms part of WPP's locally quoted WPP AUNZ subsidiary.

 Which clients does Y&R Australia handle?
 Find out more from the Adbrands Account Assignments database